 Human mesenchymal progenitors derived from H9 hES cells.
 Vimentin immunoreactivity (red) and nuclei (blue) are overlaid on a transmitted light image.

-The SKI Stem Cell Research Facility expands, characterizes and distributes non-NIH approved human embryonic stem (hES) cells isolated at the Weill-Cornell and Rockefeller University derivation core facilities.
-We are a part of the Starr Foundation-funded Tri-Institutional Stem Cell Initiative that is developing shared stem cell expertise and resources between Memorial Sloan Kettering, Weill-Cornell, and Rockefeller University.
-In addition to characterizing new Tri- Institutional hES lines, we will provide :
+The SKI Stem Cell Research Facility expands, characterizes and distributes human pluripotent stem cells (hPSCs).
+We are a part of the Starr Foundation-funded Tri-Institutional Stem Cell Initiative that provides shared stem cell expertise and resources between Memorial Sloan Kettering, Weill-Cornell, and Rockefeller University.
+In addition to characterizing new Tri- Institutional hES lines, we provide :

-- Neural or mesenchymal progenitors derived from mouse or human ES cells
+- Directed differentiation from mouse or human ES cells